Chipiona

 Chipiona is a town and municipality located on the Atlantic coast in the province of Cádiz, Spain.
 According to the 2012 census, the city has a population of 18,849 inhabitants, but this amount increases greatly during the summer holiday period.
-The town covers an area of 33 km².
+The town covers an area of 33 km2.
 Being in the lower valley of the River Guadalquivir it is very flat with a maximum terrestrial height of 4 metres.
 It is bordered on the north-west by Sanlúcar de Barrameda and on the south-east by the port of Rota.

 It is the town of birth of singer Rocío Jurado and where her body now rests.

-Chipiona is also home to the tallest lighthouse in Spain and the third tallest lighthouse in Europe.
+Chipiona is also home to the lighthouse Punta del Perro.
 The town is also well known for several varieties of Moscatel.